-Help your child develop a courageous character this week by practicing the following ideas:
+Help your child develop a courageous character by practicing the following ideas:

 - Heart – respectfully introduce yourself to a new acquaintance.